RitikaBansal0110/Analyzing-FDI-Data-Using-Tableau/README.md

 # Analyzing-FDI-Data-Using-Tableau
- I have taken a FDI (Foreign Direct Investment) dataset and analyze it from the perspective that your company wants to see in which sector it will be a beneficial idea to start the work so that your company can collaborate with FDI player and become successful.
-Like any data science project methodology we have review the data, import the data, clean the data, massage the data, analyze and finally predict the data.
-As a bonus I have also shown how you can cluster the data in tableau and how you can use the forecast option in tableau to predict future values.
+In this case study I have taken a FDI (Foreign Direct Investment) dataset and analyzed it from the perspective of a business.
+Also ananlyzed at various sectors will prove most beneficial to collaborate with for the company.

+1. Which sector recieves maximum direct for the given year.

+2. Which sector recieves minimum direct for the given year.

+3. Is there a trend for a direct investments for individual sectors?

+4. In what fashioncan sectors can be grouped for comparison

+5. Which sectors reported the highest growth in past 5 years

+6. Which sectors reported the most variation overall

+7. What is propotion of investment between the sectors from the FDI perspective

+8. Are there any specific clusters present in data

+9. Can we forecast the trend for the following year

+Like any other data science project methodology we have reviewed the data, imported the data, cleaned the data, analyzed and finally predicted the data.